 - the birth date if the child is born to the person or their spouse or partner; or

-- your return to work
+- your return to work; or

-- the first anniversary of: your child’s birth, or the date you or your partner became the child’s primary carer.
+- your child’s birth, or the date you or your partner became the child’s primary carer.

 Applying for parental leave payments has more about how to apply for parental leave payment.

-How long you will receive your payments for
+How long you will receive payments

-You will usually get your parental leave payments for up to 18 weeks.
-Payments will stop earlier (before the end of 18 weeks) if you:
+You will usually get your parental leave payments for up to 26 weeks.
+Payments will stop earlier (before the end of 26 weeks) if you:

-- transfer the payment, or part of the payment, to your spouse or partner, or
+- transfer the payment, or part of the payment, to your spouse or partner; or

-- return to work (not including keeping in touch days), or
+- return to work (not including keeping in touch days); or